 The feeding time necessary for disease-causing organisms to be passed to a host varies among ticks and pathogens.
 Some bacteria may be transmitted within three to six hours of tick attachment, while others require more than 24 hours before transmission occurs.

-Since it’s impossible to know if a tick is infected, prompt removal is key to preventing pathogen transfer to you and your pet.
-You’ll also want to discuss with your veterinarian which tick control product is appropriate for your pet.
+Since it’s impossible to know if a tick is infected, prompt removal is key to preventing pathogen transfer from ticks to dogs.
+You’ll also want to discuss with your veterinarian which tick control product is appropriate for your dog.

-Myth #5: If a dog is vaccinated against Lyme disease, they don’t need a tick control product.
+Myth #4: If a dog is vaccinated against Lyme disease, they don’t need a tick treatment.

 Fact: Lyme disease is the most widely known and common tick-transmitted disease in the United States.
-But ticks may carry and transmit several other disease-causing organisms to dogs, cats and people.
-So while we’re fortunate to have a vaccine to help protect dogs against Lyme disease, there are no effective vaccines to protect pets from these other organisms and the diseases they cause.
-And there’s no Lyme vaccine approved for use in cats.
-That’s why it’s still important to use a tick control product and regularly check your pet for ticks after spending time outside.
-Be sure to ask your veterinarian which tick control product is best suited for your dog or cat.
+But ticks may carry and transmit several other disease-causing organisms to dogs and people.
+So while we’re fortunate to have a vaccine to help protect dogs against Lyme disease, there are no effective vaccines to protect dogs from these other organisms and the diseases they cause.
+That’s why it’s still important to use a tick control product and regularly check your dog for ticks after spending time outside.
+Be sure to ask your veterinarian which tick control product is best suited for your dog.

-Fact: While these “home remedies” for removing attached ticks may or may not work, they’re actually dangerous to your pet.
-Using a lit or hot match to detach a tick is not only ineffective, it can easily burn your pet — and remember, hair is highly flammable!
-Fingernail polish and petroleum jelly may eventually suffocate feeding ticks, but by the time ticks die, they may have passed disease-causing organisms to your pet.
+Fact: While these “home remedies” for removing attached ticks may or may not work, they’re actually dangerous to your dog.
+Using a lit or hot match to detach a tick is not only ineffective, it can easily burn your dog — and remember, hair is highly flammable!
+Fingernail polish and petroleum jelly may eventually suffocate feeding ticks, but by the time ticks die, they may have passed disease-causing organisms to your dog.

 The best way to remove an attached tick is to grasp it with tweezers as close to the skin as possible while avoiding the tick’s abdomen.
 Gently, firmly and steadily pull on the tick until it comes out.
 Jerking or twisting the tick may cause the mouthparts to break off and remain in the skin.
 Once the tick is removed, clean the wound with soap and water, and clean your tweezers with rubbing (isopropyl) alcohol.
 You also may want to preserve the tick in a small container of rubbing alcohol for identification.
 Be sure to label the container with information about the time and place where the tick bite most likely occurred.